HonduranCoder/Co.Lab/README.md

-The HTML is in the views folder in index.ejs.
-The css and frontend JS is in the public folder.
+The HTML is in the Views Folder in index.ejs.
+The CSS and Frontend JS is in the Public Folder.